 Term Description Alarm Condition Is when your alarm system is armed and one of the detection devices are violated.
 A 24 hour zone (eg. Smoke detector) may trigger when your system is armed or disarmed.
-Answering Machine Bypass Answering machine bypass has been incorporated so that it is possible to make a connection with the control panel for remote arming or remote programming operations when there is a answering machine or facsimile machine on the same telephone line.
+Answering Machine Bypass Answering machine bypass has been incorporated so that it is possible to make a connection with the control panel for remote arming or remote programming operations when there is an answering machine or facsimile machine on the same telephone line.
+Discuss this with your installer if you require answering machine bypass and how this will be used.
 Armed (System ON) When the system is in a state ready to accept alarms.
 AWAY or # This is the button on your codepad used to execute any given command.
 AWAY Mode Is the mode used to arm your system when you leave your premises.
 Codepad The codepad allows you to perform all functions such as arming, disarming and programming of your alarm system.
 Day Alarm Day alarm allows a combination of zones to be monitored while the system is in the disarmed state.
 Detectors Are devices connected to your alarm system used to cause an alarm condition.
 Some common forms of detection devices are; passive infrared, smoke, photo electric beams, reed switches and vibration sensors.
 Dialler Is a device that is used for communicating to a monitoring station, mobile phone or pocket pager etc. Disarmed Is when your system is in a state that will not accept alarms except for 24 hour zones.
 Dynamic Battery Testing Is a feature used to monitor and test the condition of your backup battery.
 EDMSAT (Satellite Siren) Is a self contained siren unit complete with flashing blue strobe light and a backup battery.
 It offers a higher level of security for your alarm system.
 Entry Time or Entry Delay Is the time allowed after entering your premises, to disarm your system before an alarm occurs.
 Entry Warning Is the beeping from your codepad during entry time to remind you to disarm your system.